Joe-Moran/grayson-west-portfolio/src/content/portfolio/design-ops.md

 These issues not only affected the design team's productivity but also impacted the company's ability to deliver high-quality solutions to clients on time.
 Client satisfaction scores for design-related aspects had dropped from 8.5 to 7.2 out of 10 over the past year, putting our reputation for design excellence at risk.
 ## Task
 My primary objective was to implement a robust DesignOps framework at Michigan Software Labs within a two-year timeframe.
 The key goals were to:
-1. Streamline design workflows and reduce non-design activities by 50%.
+1. Streamline design workflows and reduce non-design activities by 10%.
-2. Optimize resource management and reduce project onboarding time by 40%.
+2. Optimize resource management and reduce project onboarding time by 37%.
 3. Unify design tools and establish a centralized asset management system.
-4. Develop a comprehensive, modular design system with 90% adherence in new projects.
+4. Develop a comprehensive, modular wireframe design system with 61% adherence in new projects.
 5. Implement design metrics and reporting to demonstrate value to stakeholders.
-6. Enhance scalability to accommodate 50% team growth without efficiency loss.
+6. Enhance scalability to accommodate 20% team growth without efficiency loss.
-7. Improve cross-functional collaboration, reducing design-related delays by 60%.
+7. Improve cross-functional collaboration, reducing design-related delays by 30%.
 8. Elevate design culture through continuous learning and mentorship programs.
 9. Increase client satisfaction scores for design from 7.2 to 9.0 out of 10.
 These initiatives aimed to position Michigan Software Labs as a leader in design-driven software development, improving both internal efficiency and client outcomes.

 ## Action
 To achieve our objectives, I implemented the following key initiatives: